alexk99/the_router/bras/subsriber_management_eng.md

 	ip route add <SUB_IP>/32 dev <dynamic_vif> src <GW_IP>

 Where:
- * GW_IP - TheRouter's ip address, the same for all subsribers that belongs the same IP network
+ * GW_IP - TheRouter's ip address, the same for all subscribers that belongs the same IP network
- * SUB_IP - subsriber ip address
+ * SUB_IP - subscriber ip address

 Values of GW_IP,SUB_IP fields are defined by radius attributes:
- * THE_ROUTER_VSA_IPV4 or Framed-IP-Address attibutes define the SUB_IP value.
+ * THE_ROUTER_VSA_IPV4 or Framed-IP-Address attributes define the SUB_IP value.
  The value of the attribute must be unsigned integer.
  * THE_ROUTER_VSA_IPV4_MASK or Framed-IP-Netmask attributes define the network mask for SUB_IP.
- The value of the attribute must be unsigned interger within the range 1 - 30.
+ The value of the attribute must be unsigned integer within the range 1 - 30.
- * THE_ROUTER_VSA_IPV4_GW attibute defines the GW_IP value.
+ * THE_ROUTER_VSA_IPV4_GW attribute defines the GW_IP value.
  The value of the attribute must be unsigned integer.

 THE_ROUTER_VSA_IPV4_GW attribute is not mandatory.
-If it is not included the first ip address in network is used as the GW_IP value.
+If it is not included the first ip address in the network is used as the GW_IP value.

 If THE_ROUTER_VSA_IP_UNNUMBERED_VIF is not included in the authorization response then the following commands will be executed to configure a dynamic vif:

 	ip addr add <IP>/<MASK> dev <dynamic_vif>
 	ip route add <NET>/<MASK> dev <dynamic_vif> src <IP>

 Where: IP value is defined by the THE_ROUTER_VSA_IPV4 or Framed-ip-address attribute, MASK is defined by THE_ROUTER_VSA_IPV4_MASK or Framed-IP-Netmask attributes and NET value is calculated by masking host bits of the IP value.

  * THE_ROUTER_VSA_INGRESS_CIR, THE_ROUTER_VSA_EGRESS_CIR -
-this attributes define ingress and eggress speed values for traffic shaping mechanism.
+these attributes define ingress and egress traffic rate values for traffic shaping mechanism.
-The value of the attribute is a speed limit in kbit/s.
+Value is a traffic rate limit in kbit/s.

+* WISPr-Bandwidth-Max-Down, WISPr-Bandwidth-Max-Up -
+these attributes define egress and ingress traffic rate values for traffic shaping mechanism.
+Value is a traffic rate limit in bit/s.

- * THE_ROUTER_VSA_PBR attribues controls PBR routing mechanism for a subscriber.
+ * THE_ROUTER_VSA_PBR attributes controls PBR routing mechanism for a subscriber.
-Detailed description of PBR routing mechanism is in the next paragraph.
+The detailed description of PBR routing mechanism is in the next paragraph.

 # Unauthorised subscribers traffic

-Unauthorised subscribers traffic can be routed to a separate path.
+Unauthorized subscribers traffic can be routed to a separate path.
-To do so TheRouter uses Policy Based Routing (PBR).
+To do so TheRouter uses Policy-Based Routing (PBR).
 PBR rules define which routing table should be used for a particular packet.

 To use this feature the following steps are required: